raffaelespazzoli/openshift-modern-availability/yugabyte.md

 Install monitoring stack

+Note this script tends to fail as helm does not handle well large charts.
+It's mostly safe to retry.

 ```shell
 for context in ${cluster1} ${cluster2} ${cluster3}; do
   export prometheus_password=$(oc --context ${context} extract secret/grafana-datasources -n openshift-monitoring --keys=prometheus.yaml --to=- | jq -r '.datasources[0].basicAuthPassword')